Discover why PagerDuty users are switching to Everbridge xMatters. Learn more

 What is DevSecOps?

-1. Reducing Risk
+#1.
+Reducing Risk

-1. Creating Trust
+#2.
+Creating Trust

-At the end of the day, we’re responsible for protecting corporate and personal data.
-Customers need to have trust in our processes to protect their data, and one of the ways we can do that is through visibility.
-By transparently showing that you’re GDPR secure, or have specific ISO certifications, and the means in how you’ve done those things.
+We’re responsible for protecting corporate and personal data.
+Customers need to trust our processes to protect their data, and one of the ways we can do that is through visibility.

-What DevSecOps is Not
+What DevSecOps Is Not

 It’s important to know what DevSecOps is not, so let’s bust a few myths.